CUPRIMA’S KEY INSIGHTS, TAKEAWAYS AND BEST PRACTICES

 CUPRIMA’s FAQ’s – curated by our Sustainability Team

-CUPRIMA will share geolocation data with clients whenever the EUDR legislation enters into application -either on December 30, 2024, or December 30, 2025, if the one-year phasing-in period is approved by Parliament and Council.
+CUPRIMA will share geolocation data with clients whenever the EUDR legislation enters into application – 30 December 2025.

 -For large clients, relevant geolocation data in GeoJSON format will be accessible via the EU’s IT system (TRACES) using the DDS number and security token provided on the CUPRIMA invoice.